 For more about how to be a productive blog writer, check out Neil Patel’s awesome blog post: How to Become a Better, Faster, and More Efficient Writer in 7 Steps.

-How To Write a Blog Post For SEO
+How To Write a Travel Blog For SEO

 We have an article all about how you can quickly explode your blog traffic using simple and effective SEO and we also have a free 1-hour SEO training video that you can sign up for by clicking here, so I won’t get into SEO too much in this post, but there are some basics you need to know.